tankche1/compsci682-fa20.github.io/assignments/assignments2020/assignment1.md

 ### Run code on Colab

-We require students to run their codes on Colab, which is a google platform that give every google account a free GPU.
+We require students to run their codes on Colab, which is a google platform that can run the jupyter notebook.
-Colab is compatible with jupyter notebook.
-You can see it as a server equipped with a Tesla T4.
+It gives every google account a free GPU.
 Pleaser refer to [Colab tutorial](/notes/colab-tutorial).

 ### Some Notes